peter-kimanzi/E-Commerce-Website-Using-PHP/README.md

 import the database that you'll find in "e_commerce.sql"

 ### Copy files
-copy the files to your www folder
+copy the files to your www(if using wamp) htdocs(if using xammp)  folder

 ### edit db_config.php
 edit the database credentials in db_config.php in the config folder